 \subsection{Modeling experimental imperfections}

-Starting from the operational definition of contexts and compatibility provided in the previous section for ideal projective measurements, we further develop these ideas in order to deal with imperfect and noisy measurements typical of any experimental implementation of a contextuality test.
-It is important to emphasize that there is no general recipe that can be applied to all experiments.
-On the contrary, for every experimental realization it is necessary to make some assumptions on the hidden variable model describing the type of noise present.
-Typically, it is necessary to perform additional measurements to quantify the amount of noise and check its consistency with the above-mentioned assumptions, and possibly to modify the noncontextuality inequality accordingly.
+Starting from the operational definition of contexts and compatibility provided Sec.~\ref{sssec:op_def_op} for ideal projective measurements, we further develop these ideas in order to deal with imperfect and noisy measurements typical of any experimental implementation of a contextuality test.
+We emphasize that there is no general recipe that can be applied to all experiments.
+On the contrary, for every experimental realization it is necessary to make some assumptions on the hidden-variable model describing the type of noise present.
+Typically, it is necessary to perform additional measurements to quantify the amount of noise and check its consistency with the previously mentioned assumptions, and possibly to modify the noncontextuality inequality accordingly.
 Several approaches have been proposed and implemented in experimental tests of contextuality.
-In the following, we discuss the theoretical work presented in \citet{Kirchmair:2009NAT,Guhne:2010PRA}, in ~\citet{Szangolies:2013PRA,Szangolies:2015book}, and in \citet{Larsson:2002EPL,Simon:PRL2001,Kujala:2015PRL,WinterJPA14}.
+In the following, we discuss the theoretical work presented by \citet{Kirchmair:2009NAT,Guhne:2010PRA}, by ~\citet{Szangolies:2013PRA,Szangolies:2015book}, and by \citet{Larsson:2002EPL,Simon:PRL2001,Kujala:2015PRL,WinterJPA14}.